 There are several ways to compare two clock signals.

-Visual Inspection First, if you are looking at a relatively small number of clocks, say less than one dozen, then you could easily visually verify their alignment.
-In this case, just use one of the timing markers to help visually verify that the clock edges are aligned.
-Please be sure that you are zoomed in enough to see any variation in time between the two edges.
-For the highest accuracy recording, try to sample at the fastest digital sample rate possible, and disable unused channels when possible.
+Visual Inspection If you are looking at a relatively small number of clocks, say less than one dozen, you could easily visually verify their alignment.
+In this case, use just one of the timing markers to help visually verify that the clock edges are aligned.
+Be sure you are zoomed in enough to see any variation in time between the two edges.
+For the highest accuracy recording, try to sample at the fastest digital sample rate possible and disable unused channels when possible.
 Zoom all the way in to the capture using either the mouse wheel or the up/down arrow keys.

-Quick Measurement Based Verification In the more likely case, a large number of clock cycles will need to be compared.
+Quick Measurement-Based Verification In the more likely case, a large number of clock cycles will need to be compared.
 There are several ways to do this.
-First, if you wish to perform quick, basic tests, you can use the measurement annotation feature of the software to count total clock cycles and measure average frequency and duty cycle over a range of time for a specific channel.
-Try placing two measurements, one on each channel in question, over identical time ranges.
+If you want to perform quick, basic tests, you can use the measurement annotation feature of the software to count total clock cycles and measure average frequency and duty cycle over a range of time for a specific channel.
+Try placing two measurements—one on each channel in question—over identical time ranges.
 Then enable the calculations for average frequency, average duty cycle, and complete periods.
-You can add a measurement using the (M) key on the keyboard, and then click twice - once over the channel at the start time, and again on the same channel at the end time.
+You can add a measurement using the "M" key on the keyboard, and then click twice—once over the channel at the start time and again on the same channel at the end time.
 You can edit the active measurements by right-clicking the measurement.

-Excel Based Analysis To Measure the drift of each clock edge pair individually and produce statistics over a range of time, use the export data feature in the software.
-You will want to export 2 files.
-Each will contain all of the time stamped transitions from one channel.
+Excel-Based Analysis To measure the drift of each clock edge pair individually and produce statistics over a range of time, use the export data feature in the software.
+You will want to export two files.
+Each will contain all of the timestamped transitions from one channel.

 - Then, to create the first CSV file, open the main options menu and select Export Data.

 - Change the "Channels to Export" from "Export all channels" to "Chose which channels to export."

 - In the newly displayed list box, right-click and select "De-select all."

 - Select only the first channel you would like to compare.